harrykhlo/rugby_club/README.md

 This page is brought by a button click on the admin page.
 The button is at the top of the member list on the admin page.

 - Functions of Print All Active Club Member Page
   This Print All Active Club Member Page is given in a new tab showing a list of all active members belonging to the admin's club for printing purposes.
-The users can use the brower's printing capability to print the list of all active club members.
+The users can use the browser's printing capability to print the list of all active club members.
 The following member information is included on the list:

   - First Name;
   - Last Name;